isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - Sometimes, though, something goes so horribly wrong that there’s no way to fail gracefully
-- In this case, we want to crash
+- In that case, we want to crash
-- In Gleam, one of the ways we can crash is by using this panic keyword, or the `let assert` syntax we saw earlier -->
+- In Gleam, one of the ways we can crash is by using this `panic` keyword, or the `let assert` syntax we saw earlier -->

 ---